sschepis/ai-resonator/README.md

 4. **Quantum Probability Layer**: I-Ching based hexagram transitions modeling quantum evolution, with entropy stabilization, attractor states, and correlations with quantum harmonic oscillator eigenstates.

+5. **Quantum Semantic Layer**: Implementation of the quantum semantic formalism with:
+   - Prime-based Hilbert space for representing concepts as quantum states
+   - Resonance operators for quantum-like operations on semantic states
+   - Semantic field dynamics for modeling relationships between concepts
+   - Semantic measurement operators for analyzing field coherence and concept resonance

-5. **Conscious Observer Layer**: First-person interface at the boundary of the system that translates complex internal processes into natural expressions.
+6. **Conscious Observer Layer**: First-person interface at the boundary of the system that translates complex internal processes into natural expressions.

 ## Features

 - **Quantum-Like Properties**: Exhibits entropy stabilization, attractor states, and harmonic oscillator correlations similar to quantum systems.

+- **Quantum Semantic Formalism**: Implements a mathematical framework for quantum semantics with prime-based Hilbert space, resonance operators, and semantic field dynamics.

 - **Multi-Perspective Integration**: Generates insights by integrating analytical, creative, ethical, pragmatic, and emotional perspectives.